KoltesDigital/Helix/README.md

 	dmd import/helix/*.d unittesting.d -ofunittesting -O -property -unittest -g -w -wi && ./unittesting

-`./unittesting` returns true (i.e. 0) when all the unit tests pass, and false otherwise, so you can use it for your automatic building systems:
+If nothing shows up, everything is fine.
+Alternatively, `./unittesting` returns true (i.e. 0) when all the unit tests pass, and false otherwise, so you can use it for your automatic building systems:

 	./unittesting && echo "passed" || echo "failed"

+Documentation

+	dmd import/helix/*.d -D -Dddoc -o-

 Authors
 -------